- Question What if my GPA is slightly below the minimum required?

 Repeating courses at the institution where the course was originally taken is the fastest way to bring up your GPA.
 You can take courses elsewhere and transfer them for subject credit but that is not the recommended path since doing so will not affect the GPA calculation from the deficient grade nor substantially bring up your GPA.

 Additional healthcare and community service experiences are recommended, but not required.
-The program requires a minimum of 20 shadowing hours which provides you the exposure and thoughtfulness on the PA scope of practice.
 No preference will be given to applicants who have healthcare or community service experience.

 Shadowing hours are very important.
 Merely working with a PA does not replace the active shadowing experience or the minimum 20 hours of shadowing.